 It won't be reopening until 2022.
 So today we're going to take a look back at what I bought on my last trip to Christie's in 2019.
 The same way old beer bellied jocks retell the story of some play they made 40 years ago.

 I'm also going to update you on whether it was a GOOD purchase or a BAD one.

-Way back, a couple of weeks ago, I posted about my day long trip to the Christie Antique Show and asked you to have a look around the photos for what you think I picked up.
+Way back, I posted about my day long trip to the Christie Antique Show and asked you to have a look around the photos for what you think I picked up.
 This egg scale is now in my house.
 The clipboard and sofa are not.
 Those are the two things I intended to look for and buy at the Christie Show this year.
 But a soon as my feet landed on the field grounds, both of those things flew right out of my brain and made their way home, leaving me there, overwhelmed with all the other options.

 vintage egg scale - $20